TDCOSMO XXI. Accurate stellar velocity dispersions of the SL2S lens sample and the fundamental plane of the lensing mass: Comparison with previous work and improved scaling relations

-where $\Sigma_{1/2}$ is the average surface mass density within half the effective radius.
+where $\Sigma_{1/2}$ is the average surface-mass density within half the effective radius.
 Taking the logarithm of both sides and sorting the variables yields

-The coefficients are found to be close to $a=2$ and $b=-1$ respectively, indicating that the lensing mass fundamental plane is much better described by this simple interpretation than the classic fundamental plane, which appears to be "tilted" with respect to the virial prediction, requiring variations in M/L ratio with $\sigma$, generally attributed to changes in dark matter content, stellar population age, metallicity, and initial mass function \citep{Treu06,Treu10,Auger10}.
-The intercept of course depends on the units.
-Consistent results, with coefficients in agreement with virial predictions, are obtained when the mass fundamental plane is measured using stellar dynamics fitted to integral-field stellar kinematics \citep[e.g.,][]{Cappellari2006,Cappellari2013p15,Zhu2024}.
+The coefficients are found to be close to $a=2$ and $b=-1$, indicating that the virial coefficient is close to a constant, and thus, the lensing-mass fundamental plane is much better described by this simple interpretation than by the classic fundamental plane, which appears to be tilted with respect to the virial prediction.
+This requires variations in the M/L ratio with $\sigma$, which are generally attributed to changes in the dark matter content, stellar population age, metallicity, and initial mass function \citep{CLR96,TBB04,Dutton13,Bernardi20,Deugenio21,Treu06,Treu10,Auger10}.
+The intercept depends on the units.
+Consistent results, with coefficients in agreement with virial predictions, are obtained when the mass plane (MP) is measured using mass from stellar dynamics along with integral-field stellar kinematics \citep[e.g.,][]{Cappellari2006, ATLAS_XV_Michele_2013,Zhu2024}.